-Singley and Anderson's (1985) experiment was a 6-day experiment in which subjects worked with a text editor for 3 hr per day.
-Subjects were subdivided into six conditions, a typing control condition, which I ignore for our purposes here, and five conditions in which subjects used different sequences of text editors.
+The Singley and Anderson (1985) experiment was a six-day experiment in which subjects worked with a text editor for three hours per day.
+Subjects were subdivided into six conditions, a typing control condition, which we will ignore for our purposes here, and five conditions in which subjects used different sequences of text editors.
 The three editors that were used were ED and EDT, two line-based editors, and Emacs, a screen-based editor.
 The main difference between the two types of editors is that the screen-based editor is similar to editors that are still commonly used (including Emacs itself), in which part of the text is displayed on a page on the screen.
 Editing typically involves moving around the cursor on the screen, inserting text by typing, and deleting text by pressing the delete key.
-Particular key combinations for moving, selecting and deleting larger chunks of text can speed up the process.
+The process can be sped up by using particular key combinations for moving, selecting and deleting larger chunks of text.
 Line editors are an older type of editor in which only a single line of text is shown.
 Specific commands have to be entered to manipulate the current line of text, or to move to a different line of text.
-There is no concept of the current position of the cursor, instead particular commands are needed to modify a particular part of a line (e.g., in ED the command "s/is/was/p" replaces "is" by "was" in the current line).
+There is no concept of the current position of the cursor, instead particular commands are needed to modify a particular part of a line (for example, in ED the command "s/is/was/p" replaces "is" by "was" in the current line).

-In the one-editor condition, subjects used the Emacs text editor on all 6 days.
-In the two-editor conditions, subjects used either ED or EDT for 4 days, and then switched to Emacs on the last 2 days.
-In the three-editor conditions, subjects started with one of the two line editors (ED or EDT), then switched to the other line editor after 2 days, and ended with 2 days of Emacs.
-I denote the five conditions as follows: Emacs-Emacs, ED-ED-Emacs, EDT-EDT-Emacs, ED-EDT-Emacs, and EDT-ED-Emacs.
+In the one-editor condition, subjects used the Emacs text editor on all six days.
+In the two-editor conditions, subjects used either ED or EDT for four days, and then switched to Emacs on the last two days.
+In the three-editor conditions, subjects started with one of the two line editors (ED or EDT), then switch to the other line editor after two days, and ended with two days of Emacs.
+We will denote the five conditions as follows: Emacs-Emacs-Emacs, ED-ED-Emacs, EDT-EDT-Emacs, ED-EDT-Emacs and EDT-ED-Emacs.